 On September 15, 2019, Mosaic Acquisition Corp. ("Mosaic"), a special purposes acquisition company where David Maura served as the Executive Chairman and Chief Executive Officer and President, entered into an Agreement and Plan of Merger by and among Mosaic and other related Mosaic entities and Vivint Smart Home, Inc. ("Vivint").
 The transaction was finalized and closed on January 17, 2020, following which Mosaic was merged out of existence and Vivint survived the transaction.
 David Maura served as outside director on the Vivint board from January 17, 2020 until March 26, 2020, the date he resigned from Vivint.
-Vivint has been and is currently, a customer of the Company's HHI segment with sales consisting of \$8.7million, \$20.9 million and \$16.1 million for the years ended September 30, 2020, 2019 and 2018, respectively.
-All transactions and agreements were executed at arms length and any transaction entered into with the Vivint following Vivint's acquisition by Mosaic was approved by our Audit Committee.
+Vivint has been and is currently, a customer of the Company's HHI segment with sales consisting of \$8.7 million, \$20.9 million and \$16.1 million for the years ended September 30, 2020, 2019 and 2018, respectively.
+All transactions and agreements were executed at arms length and subject to our related person transaction policies.